Using the 4 Entrepreneurial Freedoms To Make a Career Altering Decision

 Therefore, ‘freedom’ and ‘entrepreneurship’ have become almost synonymous for me and countless other entrepreneurs.
 The freedom to do what I’m best at & most passionate about, with people I want to help and want my help, and are willing to be open minded about the approach.

-• Freedom of Relationship is about spending time with people inside and outside your business whom you love working with.
+Freedom of Relationship is about spending time with people inside and outside your business whom you love working with.
 The particular franchise agreement I was presented with had numerous prohibitions against being in a relationship with whom I wanted and on the terms I believe are best for a relationship, such as not having a third party monitoring email communication between me and my clients.
-This one was easy - don’t join the franchise to retain the agency to be in relationship with whom I want and on the best terms for all parties.
+This one was easy - don’t join the franchise to retain the agency to be in relationship with whom I want and on “win-win or no deal” terms for all parties.

-• Freedom of Purpose is about doing something greater through your work that relates to how you want to make the world a better place in some particular way.
-My purpose as a business coach is to help my clients continually take their business to the next level.
-Therefore, when I was presented with serious limitations on being able to live out my purpose by only using the fixed number of tools that haven’t changed in over 15 years, I knew immediately that joining the franchise would violate my purpose.
+Freedom of Purpose is about doing something greater through your work that relates to how you want to make the world a better place in some particular way.
+My purpose is to help people achieve their potential, and as a business coach this includes helping clients continually take their business to the next level.
+Therefore, when I was presented with serious limitations on being able to live out my purpose by only using the fixed number of tools that haven’t changed in almost 20 years, I knew immediately that joining the franchise would violate my purpose.
 To live out my purpose requires the freedom to bring the right and best tools to my clients no matter where they are found and to implement them in an agile and customized way.

 Strategic Coach and Dan Sullivan’s Four Entrepreneurial Freedoms is a phenomenal construct to use on a frequent basis to evaluate how you as an entrepreneur are living out these four opportunities you have to live your best life.
 For your entrepreneurial life, joining a franchise may be the best option for you, and I celebrate that - presuming that decision on the whole allows you to live out the Four Freedoms on the whole better than any other option.
 I hope this blog post helps more people (including non entrepreneurs who need to make the leap to entrepreneurship!) use this great Strategic Coach construct to ensure they are living their ideal life.